Eugene Onegin Synopsis

 Act 3 – Autumn

-The sky breathed autumn, time was flowing,
+The sky breathed autumn, turned and darkled;

-the days grew shorter…
+The days grew short…

 Act 4 – Winter